How do I use Game Analysis?

 - Best Move Diff: This shows the difference in your move versus the best move.
 If the best move is played, no change is shown, and the graph stays in the middle

 - Themes: This graph shows what themes were present at what point in the game.
-These are the basis for the puzzles and lessons recommended to you in the Game Report (link to game report page)
+These are the basis for the puzzles and lessons recommended to you in the Game Review

 How do I save my analysis?